haoningng/holbertonschool-higher_level_programming/README.md

-# Python (Programming Language) and SQL (Structured Query Language)
+# Python (Programming Language), SQL (Structured Query Language) and JavaScript (DOM manipulation)
-These are my projects in Python and SQL, completed as part of my Full Stack Software Engineering Course in Holberton School Australia
+These are my projects in Python, SQL and JavaScript, completed as part of my Full Stack Software Engineering Course in Holberton School Australia

 ## Projects:
 * [Python - Hello, World](python-hello_world/)